SCIENCEAn

 day, we decided our dissatisfaction with their outcome and, although

-"piacere".
+the author will agree or not, we have to change our "piacere".
 To do this you have to know the plans, our source code, our human genome.The human genome is the DNA sequence contained in 23 pairs of chromosomes in the nucleus of every human cell.
+Of

 the 23 pairs, 22 are autosomal chromosomes and sex-determining pair